Knotis/knotisapi-js/docs/source/basics.rst

     :linenos:

     KnotisApi.Messenger.View.create({
-        viewer: '<id of the Identity that has viewd the message.>',
+        viewer: '<id of the Identity that has viewed the message.>',
 	message: '<id of the Message that was viewed.>' }).then(response => {
         // 200 response contains a JSON object of the view metadata.